-First of all global optimization means that any modification in the document source can result in pagination differences anywhere in the document.
+First of all, global optimization means that any modification in the document source can result in pagination differences anywhere in the document.
 This is already now a source of concern for T_EX users experiencing situations where deleting a word results in a paragraph getting longer or being broken differently across columns.
-By optimizing the pagination such type of problems are moved from the localized level of micro-typography to the overall document level-just consider a book revision where a few misspellings are corrected and instead of regenerating a handful of photographic plates for these pages the publisher has to generate a fully reformatted book.8
+By optimizing the pagination, such types of problems are moved from the localized level of micro-typography to the overall document level.
+Just consider a book revision where a few misspellings are corrected and instead of regenerating a handful of photographic plates for these pages, the publisher has to generate a fully reformated book.^{}

-But there are also problems related to the interaction between globally optimized pagination and automatically generated (textual) content.
-If such generated content depends on the pagination, for example, if a text "see Figure 3 on the following page" changes to the much shorter text "see Figure 3 on page 7", then this generates feedback loops between micro- and macro-typography, i.e., it might change the formatting, which might change the generated text, which might change the formatting etc. It is not difficult given an arbitrary pagination rule set, to construct a document for which there is no valid formatting possible under the conditions of this rule set.
+However, there are also problems related to the interaction between globally optimized pagination and automatically generated (textual) content.
+If such generated content depends on the pagination, for example, if a text "see Figure 3 on the following page" changes to the much shorter text "see Figure 3 on page 13," then this generates feedback loops between micro- and macro-typography, ie, it might change the formatting, which might change the generated text and the formatting.
+It is not difficult given an arbitrary pagination rule set to construct a document for which there is no valid formatting possible under the conditions of this rule set.
 While such situations can already occur with pagination generated by greedy algorithms, they are far more likely if global optimization (especially with variant formatting for higher flexibility) is used.